AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/tutorial_ant.md

 ### Load Reference Antenna Data (for Gain Comparison Method)

 For the [Gain Comparison Method](#gain-comparison-method), the reference antenna gain needs to be loaded using the same data format as measured antennas.

-In the *Reference Antenna* window, click on *Browse Reference File* and select the data for the reference antenna.
-Only the boresight gain ($\theta = 0$, $\phi = 0$) is required from the reference antenna.
-The boresight gain and return loss magnitude over frequency will be plotted in the results view window.
-To remove the file, click on *Clear Reference*.
+* In the *Reference Antenna* window, click *Browse Reference* and select the file containing  your reference antenna data.

+* Only the boresight gain ($\theta = 0$, $\phi = 0$) is required from the reference antenna.

+* After loading, the **boresight gain** and **return loss magnitude** over frequency will be plotted in the results view.

+* The filename of the loaded reference data will be shown below the plots.

+* To remove the file, click *Clear Reference*.

 ```{image} ./assets/Ant/demo_refAnt.png
 :alt: Reference Antenna